zigius/docs/content/docs/reference/pkg/kubernetes/meta/v1/status.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#statusdetails">Status<wbr>Details<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}Extended data associated with the reason.
+    <dd>Extended data associated with the reason.
 Each reason may define its own extended details.
-This field is optional and the data returned is not guaranteed to conform to any schema except that defined by the reason type.{{% /md %}}</dd>
+This field is optional and the data returned is not guaranteed to conform to any schema except that defined by the reason type.</dd>

     <dt class="property-optional"
             title="Optional">